Web Connect Troubleshooting

 Web Connect is a connection method in which the transaction download is initiated by visiting the financial institution's website and downloading the file containing the transaction information (known as a QFX file) directly from there.

 This is different from Express Web Connect, in which Quicken connects to the financial institution's website and downloads the transactions for you.
 For more information on the different connection methods in Quicken, see Connection Types in Quicken for Windows.

+If you need steps to activate a Web Connect account, click here.
 If you're having trouble using Web Connect in Quicken for Windows, check the following items before taking other troubleshooting steps:

 First, verify a few things:

 - That your bank supports a Quicken Web Connect download.
 If the financial institution no longer supports Web Connect in Quicken, the file cannot be authorized when importing.

 - That you are downloading a Quicken Financial Exchange (QFX) format file.

 - Web Connect files require access to online services in order to validate the file and the transactions for security purposes.
 If you are using an unsupported version of Quicken, you cannot download a Web Connect file.
 For the list of supported Quicken products, click here.

 NOTE: Only a QFX file will allow you to download transactions from checking, savings, credit card, brokerage or retirement accounts; QIF files will not work with Web Connect in Quicken.

 Locate the correct file to download